 - Facebook Chat: Facebook Chat is a Facebook-hosted live chat that is embedded on your website.
 Users can click on the chat pop-up screen to engage with someone on your team for help or to complete a sale.

 - Google Maps: Use the Google Maps plugin to show visitors where your business is located.
 You can also use this to generate directions for visitors, making it a helpful feature for any brick-and-mortar business.

 - Google Reviews: Most businesses receive reviews on Google, and including these reviews on your website can help build social proof and instill confidence in site visitors.

-- PDF Embed: If your site includes links to PDF documents, such as printable forms or menus, a PDF embed plugin may be helpful; this allows you to show a PDF visually (instead of just a link) on pages and posts.
+- PDF embed: If your site includes links to PDF documents, such as printable forms or menus, a PDF embed plugin may be helpful; this allows you to show a PDF visually (instead of just a link) on pages and posts.

-- Testimonial Slider: Highlight your best reviews with a testimonial slider that automatically scrolls to display user feedback in a news-style banner.
+- Testimonial slider: Highlight your best reviews with a testimonial slider that automatically scrolls to display user feedback in a news-style banner.

-As Squarespace grows in popularity, there are an increasing number of third-party sites offering plugins to help users add website functionality.
+As Squarespace grows in popularity, there is an increasing number of third-party sites offering plugins to help users add website functionality.
 While Elfsight is a reliable resource for these plugins, we also recommend reviewing our list of the best Squarespace plugins.

 Select & Install Plugins

 Once you’ve selected the plugin you want, you’ll need to set up an account and download the appropriate code from the third-party site.
 From Elfsight, for example, create an account and follow the subsequent steps to generate your plugin’s code.
 Please note, however, that every plugin site will have its own set of steps for installation and fees for use.